exa-labs/exa-js/README.md

   text: { includeHtmlTags: true, maxCharacters: 1000 },
   highlights: { highlightsPerUrl: 2, numSentences: 1, query: "This is the highlight query:" }
 });

+// Get an answer to a question const answerResult = await exa.answer("What is the population of New York City?", {
+  expandedQueriesLimit: 2,
+  includeText: false
+});

+// Get answer with source contents const answerWithTextResults = await exa.answer("What is the population of New York City?", {
+  includeText: true,
+  expandedQueriesLimit: 2
+});

+// Stream answer response
+const streamingResults = await exa.answer("What is the population of New York City?", {
+  stream: true
+});
 ```

 ### `exa.search(query: string, options?: SearchOptions): Promise<SearchResponse>`